Decoding QR Codes for fun and profit

 • A 15 bit string containing QR code format metadata

-• Always wrapped around the top-left finder pattern
+• Wrapped around the top-left finder pattern

 5. Dark Module